imujtaba8488/package_im_stepper/README.md

 ## IconStepper

 Simple to use icon stepper widget, wherein each icon defines a step.
 Hence, the total number of icons represents the total number of available steps.
+[See Example](https://pub.dev/packages/im_stepper/example)

 ![IconStepper](https://github.com/imujtaba8488/showcase/blob/master/icon_stepper_05.gif)

 ## ImageStepper

 Simple to use image stepper widget, wherein each image defines a step.
 Hence, the total number of images defines the total number of steps.
-[Usage Note](#iconstepper---usage-note) - See IconStepper Usage Note.
+[See Example](https://pub.dev/packages/im_stepper/example)

 ![ImageStepper](https://github.com/imujtaba8488/showcase/blob/master/im_stepper/image_stepper_02.gif)

 ## NumberStepper

 A simple to use number stepper widget, wherein each number defines a step.
 Hence, the total count of numbers defines the total number of steps.
-[Usage Note](#iconstepper---usage-note) - See IconStepper Usage Note.
+[See Example](https://pub.dev/packages/im_stepper/example)

 ![ImageStepper](https://github.com/imujtaba8488/showcase/blob/master/im_stepper/number_stepper_01.gif)

 ## DotStepper

 A family of fully customizable, beautiful page indicator widgets with awesome built-in animations.
 Each dot in a DotStepper represents a step.
-[Usage Note](#general-guidelines) - See General Guidelines and examples.
+[See Example](https://pub.dev/packages/im_stepper/example)

-## Important Note
+### Important Note

     * __`activeStep` must start from 1 and not from 0.__

 ## Shapes